cozy/cozy-docs/src/documents/host/install.html.md

 * Cozy Home (web app)

-If you want to know more about how Cozy works you can check our [architecture page](https://github.com/mycozycloud/cozy-setup/wiki/Cozy-architecture).
+If you want to know more about how Cozy works, you can check our [architecture page](https://github.com/mycozycloud/cozy-setup/wiki/Cozy-architecture).